xplosionmind/old.tommi.space/_notes/public/Around the world.md

 <br>
 <br>

-More info on how I manage my location data in the [[OpenStreetMap]] page.
+More info on how I manage my location data in the [[OpenStreetMap]] page, while in [[Travel|Travelling]] I collect some notes of useful resources and tips.